I’m a Cadette leader and troop cookie mom. My daughter and I thoroughly enjoy being a part of Girl Scouts!

 4. Write at least 20 pages

 5. Edit your pages Once you’ve edited your pages, e-mail the first chapter to Candice for a critique.
-Leaders and parents, please put the troop number in the subject.
+Leaders and parents, please include the troop number in the e-mail’s subject.

 When you’ve earned this badge, you’ll know what it takes to write a great novel and you’ll have written at least 20 pages of your own.
 Badges may be purchased from your local council.